Why You Should Work With A Disability Content Specialist

 The art of writing image descriptions

-As someone writing image descriptions, your role isn’t just to describe what’s in a picture.
+When writing image descriptions, your role isn’t just to describe what’s in a picture.

 People are already overloaded with visuals, with information, with noise.